-The Isle of Man Constabulary has confirmed that its officers were called to 669 domestic incidents during 2023.
+Officers from the Isle of Man Constabulary were called to an alarming number of domestic incidents last year.

 Domestic abuse occurs through one person causing harm to another who they are personally connected to.